News & Upcoming Events

 Learn more about how you, as a physician or other health care practitioner, can join our efforts.
 We facilitate twelve discipline-specific caucuses that meet to discuss professional issues and plan continuing education and other events that are responsive to local needs.
 In addition, the region's practitioners provide many volunteer hours of support to our programs as clinical education preceptors, faculty and teachers, and other vital roles.
 Also, learn about our medical residency rotations.

 Western Maryland AHEC facilitates rural clinical rotations and housing for health professions and allied health students, as well as interdisciplinary team-building programs in geriatrics and gerontology in Maryland's Allegany, Garrett, Washington, and Frederick counties.
 We also provide week-long summer programs and year-round shadowing opportunities for high school students interested in health careers through Exploring Careers in Health Occupations.
+The ECHO program is funded through the American Honda Foundation and also Rural Maryland Council.

 Our partners are crucial in helping us recruit and retain a robust regional health workforce, address health care disparities and public health needs. and provide educational programs responsive to these priorities.
 Our longtime relationships continue their positive impact in today's evolving health care environment.
 These partners include, among others, the Maryland AHEC Program Office, University of Maryland School of Medicine, Maryland Rural Health Association, Maryland's Department of Health and Mental Hygiene, University of Maryland Geriatrics and Gerontology Education and Research program, departments within the U.S. Health Resources and Services Administration (HRSA), Boards of Education, and numerous local healthcare facilities, coalitions, practitioners, educators, and other health care stakeholders.